yuanqing/charming/README.md

 > [Lettering.js](https://github.com/davatron5000/Lettering.js) in vanilla JavaScript

-- Supports changing the inserted DOM element
+- Supports changing the tag name or class name of the inserted DOM elements
-- Supports setting a custom class on each inserted DOM element
-- Supports passing in callback to control how the contents of the element are wrapped
+- Supports controlling how the contents of the element are wrapped

 ## Usage